mehulagg/gitlab/doc/development/testing_guide/end_to_end/running_tests_that_require_special_setup.md

 ## LDAP Tests

 Tests that are tagged with `:ldap_tls` and `:ldap_no_tls` meta are orchestrated tests where the sign-in happens via LDAP.
-These tests spin up a docker container [(osixia/openldap)](https://hub.docker.com/r/osixia/openldap) running an instance of [OpenLDAP](https://www.openldap.org/).
+These tests spin up a Docker container [(osixia/openldap)](https://hub.docker.com/r/osixia/openldap) running an instance of [OpenLDAP](https://www.openldap.org/).
-The container uses fixtures [checked into the gitlab-qa repo](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/fixtures/ldap) to create some base data such as users and groups including the admin group.
+The container uses fixtures [checked into the GitLab-QA repo](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/fixtures/ldap) to create some base data such as users and groups including the admin group.
 Password for [all users](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/9ffb9ad3be847a9054967d792d6772a74220fb42/fixtures/ldap/2_add_users.ldif) including [the `tanuki` user](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/9ffb9ad3be847a9054967d792d6772a74220fb42/fixtures/ldap/tanuki.ldif) is `password`.

-A GitLab instance is also created in a docker container with [LDAP setup](https://docs.gitlab.com/ee/administration/auth/ldap/index.html#general-ldap-setup).
+A GitLab instance is also created in a Docker container with [LDAP setup](../../../../administration/auth/ldap/index.md#general-ldap-setup).

-Tests that are tagged `:ldap_tls` enable TLS on GitLab using the certificate [checked into the gitlab-qa repo](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/tls_certificates/gitlab).
+Tests that are tagged `:ldap_tls` enable TLS on GitLab using the certificate [checked into the GitLab-QA repo](https://gitlab.com/gitlab-org/gitlab-qa/-/tree/9ffb9ad3be847a9054967d792d6772a74220fb42/tls_certificates/gitlab).

 The certificate was generated with openssl using this command:

 ```shell
 openssl req -x509 -newkey rsa:4096 -keyout gitlab.test.key -out gitlab.test.crt -days 3650 -nodes -subj "/C=US/ST=CA/L=San Francisco/O=GitLab/OU=Org/CN=gitlab.test"
 ```